 All authors want book reviews.
 This is a given fact.

 However, the most worthwhile reviews are gained organically, which means it is up to readers to decide when and if they will post a book review.

 Many readers do not choose to do this, so it can be slow going to attract a good number of reviews for a new book.

-Amazon has made it clear over the years, and now with its change to add a $50 minimum spend, that it is serious about trying to maintain at least some degree of integrity in Amazon customer reviews.
+Amazon has made it clear over the years, and now with its change to add a $50 minimum spend, that it is serious about trying to maintain at least some degree of integrity in Amazon book reviews.

 Trying to garner the review system now can only lead to problems.